guillemgarcia2183/Data-privacy-in-dynamic-graphs/README.md

 # TFG: Privacy in dynamic graphs

-## Proposta
+## Anonymization of temporal graphs by relaying K-anonymity and Differential Privacy

-For this project, we consider dynamic graphs.
-That is, graphs which have a temporal component.
-In such graphs we might find vertices or even nodes which appear or disappear in a temporal basis.
+> For this project, we consider dynamic graphs.
+That
+> is, graphs which have a temporal component.
+In such graphs we might find
+> vertices or even nodes which appear or disappear in a temporal basis.
-Anonymizing these graphs introduces important challenges not found in more classical static graphs.
-In this project, we aim to explore possible solutions for the anonymization of temporal graphs by relaying in well known privacy models such as k-anonymity and differential privacy.
+> Anonymizing these graphs introduces important challenges not found in
+> more classical static graphs.
+In this project, we aim to explore
+> possible solutions for the anonymization of temporal graphs by relaying
+> in well known privacy models such as k-anonymity and differential privacy.

 La idea d'aquest projecte seria mirar d'aplicar conceptes coneguts de privacitat a graphs estàtics en aquest tipus de graphs temporals.
 Un